algorandfoundation/docs/docs/reference/cli/goal/clerk/send.md

   -L, --logic-sig string            LogicSig to apply to transaction

+      --msig-params string          Multisig pre image parameters - [threshold] [Address 1] [Address 2] ...

+                                    Used to add the necessary fields in case the account was rekeyed to a multisig account

   -N, --no-wait                     Don't wait for transaction to commit

   -n, --note string                 Note text (ignored if --noteb64 used also)

       --noteb64 string              Note (URL-base64 encoded)

-  -o, --out string                  Dump an unsigned tx to the given file.
-In order to dump a signed transaction, pass -s
+  -o, --out string                  Write transaction to this file

-      --rekey-to string             Rekey account to the given authorization address.
+      --rekey-to string             Rekey account to the given spending key/address.
 (Future transactions from this account will need to be signed with the new key.)

   -s, --sign                        Use with -o to indicate that the dumped transaction should be signed

   -t, --to string                   Address to send to money to (required)

-  -v, --validrounds uint            The validity period for the transaction, used to calculate lastvalid
+      --validrounds uint            The number of rounds for which the transaction will be valid

 ```